avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 ## 2. Export the variable before running `bundle install`

-The first method is exposing the env variable to `bundler`.
+The second method is exposing the env variable to `bundler`.
 You can do that by adding it to your `.bashrc` or `.bash_profile` file or by running the command directly.

 ```bash
 # Add this to your .bashrc or .bash_profile files